owasp-dep-scan/dep-scan/README.md

 ## Live OS scan

 By passing `-t os`, depscan can generate an SBoM for a live operating system or a VM with OS packages and kernel information.
-For Debian and its derivatives such as Ubuntu, depscan could even report OS vulnerabilities.
+For Debian and Alpine OS, depscan could even report OS vulnerabilities.
 Optionally, pass the argument `--deep` to generate an SBoM with both OS and application packages and to check for application vulnerabilities.

 All OS packages.